Static Assets 404 After Deploy (Astro/Vite Fix)

-Images and CSS 404 after deploy but work locally.
-Five typical causes — missing dist/ copy, base path, content hash, public folder, host upload step.
+Images, CSS, and fonts 404 in production but work locally.
+Five web-verified causes and fixes: missing dist/ copy, base path, case mismatch, content hash, CDN cache.

-The page loads fine after deploy, but images are broken, CSS is missing, and fonts disappear — DevTools Network tab is a wall of 404s.
+The page loads fine after deploy, but images are broken, CSS is missing, and fonts disappear — the DevTools Network tab is a wall of 404s.
 Locally npm run dev is perfect, which makes it tempting to blame the host.
-Nine times out of ten the real cause is one of: the file was never copied into dist/, your hardcoded path doesn’t account for the base setting, or Vite/Astro added a content hash to the filename that you didn’t update your reference to.
+Nine times out of ten the real cause is on your side: the file was never copied into dist/, your hardcoded path ignores the base setting, the filename case differs between your Mac and the Linux server, or Vite/Astro added a content hash you didn’t reference.

-This article splits it into 5 typical scenarios, each with a check you can run against dist/ or in DevTools.
+The rest of this article walks each of those five buckets with a one-line check you can run against dist/ or in DevTools.

 Common causes